Maria Natalia Londa

 Maria Natalia Londa (born 29 October 1990 in Denpasar) is an Indonesian track and field athlete who competes in the long jump and triple jump.
 She represented Indonesia at the World Championships in Athletics in 2007 and has appeared once at the Asian Games (2014).

 She won the gold medal at the 2014 Asian Games in the long jump.
-She also won two gold medals at the 2013 Southeast Asian Games and two gold medals at the 2015 Southeast Asian Games.
+She also won two gold medals at the 2013 SEA Games and two gold medals at the 2015 SEA Games.

 She competed for Indonesia in the long jump at the 2016 Summer Olympics.
 She placed 23rd in the qualifying round and did not advance to the finals.
 She was the flagbearer for Indonesia during the Parade of Nations.